Amarc Resources (CVE:AHR) Stock Price Down 19.1% – Should You Sell?

 Amarc Resources Trading Down 19.1 %

-In related news, Director Terrance Barry Coughlan sold 50,000 shares of Amarc Resources stock in a transaction on Monday, February 3rd.
-The stock was sold at an average price of C$0.64, for a total transaction of C$32,000.00.
-Also, Director Diane Samantha Nicolson sold 75,000 shares of the firm’s stock in a transaction that occurred on Thursday, January 23rd.
-The shares were sold at an average price of C$0.57, for a total transaction of C$42,945.00.
-Over the last 90 days, insiders have sold 148,500 shares of company stock worth $91,395.
-35.62% of the stock is owned by company insiders.
+In related news, Senior Officer Trevor Thomas purchased 70,000 shares of the business’s stock in a transaction dated Monday, February 24th.
+The shares were acquired at an average cost of C$0.71 per share, for a total transaction of C$49,700.00.
+Also, Director Diane Samantha Nicolson sold 75,000 shares of the company’s stock in a transaction on Thursday, January 23rd.
+The stock was sold at an average price of C$0.57, for a total value of C$42,945.00.
+In the last quarter, insiders sold 148,500 shares of company stock worth $91,395.
+35.62% of the stock is currently owned by corporate insiders.

 Amarc Resources Ltd. engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company explores for copper, gold, silver, and molybdenum deposits.
 It holds 100% interest in the IKE project covering an area of 462 square kilometers located in the Gold Bridge, south-central British Columbia; the DUKE project covering an area of 678 square kilometers located northeast of Smithers, central British Columbia; and the JOY project covering an area of 492 square kilometers located in the Toodoggone region of north-central British Columbia.